OK so you’ve made all sorts of new resolutions.

-As a beginner investor, you may have started the year with resolutions to invest in property, but haven’t got around to it, or didn’t quite know where to start.
+As a beginner investor, you may be starting the year with plans to invest in property, you may have done the same last year but didn’t get around to it, or didn’t quite know where to start.

-Most property investors are looking to maximise capital growth, rental values and maybe also development potential – but there are many metrics to consider to figure out the most appropriate and best route to your desired outcome – and perhaps to minimise the time it takes to get you there.
+Most property investors are looking to maximise capital growth, rental values and maybe also development potential – but there are many metrics to consider so you can figure out the most appropriate and best route to your desired outcome – and perhaps to minimise the time it takes to get you there.

 Have no doubt, especially as a beginner investor, there are many considerations and decisions that need to be made to get the very best results.

 So as a beginner investor what are some of these key considerations?

 Get clear on your motives

 Why do you want to invest in property..?
 Is it as a home for you or your family, or is it as an investment for your future?
 Do you want to buy in a particular area because of personal or local friends, or are you purely looking to maximise the return at the end of the day?
 The reason why you’re doing this is really important to be clear on because there are many ups and downs and you need a strong and clear reason to keep you going through all of this.

 Be clear about risk and opportunity cost

 There is honestly no silver bullet to success in any field.
 Successful investors have a well-thought through plan – along with short, medium and longer term goals – even potentially including their entry and exit points.

 Opportunity cost is everything else you could be doing instead of this particular investment – and what you could do with your deposit.
 If you would prefer to spend it travelling the world, or buying shares – then focus on what your hopes, dreams and goals are – and ultimately, what you want, and how you want to go about achieving that.